slint-ui/slint/docs/langref.md

 ### Custom named structures

-It is possible to define a struct using the struct keyword, and defined as an object type
+It is possible to define a named struct using the `struct` keyword,

 ```60
 export struct Player := {